FudaWiki/fudawiki-files/newgames/kwa-do.md

 title: Kwa-Dō
 description: Hanafuda Asian Fusion.
 published: true
-date: 2024-04-06T10:13:52.469Z
+date: 2025-12-01T05:13:34.347Z
 tags: hanafuda games
 editor: markdown
 dateCreated: 2022-08-15T16:33:25.892Z
 ---

+Kwa-Dō is a card game published by K.K.
+Corner and R. Whitbeck in 1959 for the American market, and was distributed by several different companies around the United States, including Renroc Inc. in Washington, and U.S. Games Systems, Inc. in Connecticut.

-The following rules are based on the rulesheet included in the set of Kwa-Dō, a card game with cards of the same material and construction as western playing cards, but is functionally a hanafuda/hwatu deck hybrid, with patterns drawn by Virginia Seeger.
-It was published by K.K.
-Corner and R. Whitbeck in 1959 for the American market.
+It includes cards of the same material and construction as western playing cards, but features a [hanafuda](/en/hanafuda) design with illustrations drawn by Virginia Seeger, based on both Japanese hanafuda and Korean hwatu designs, as evident by the presence of both Japanese writings on the poetry ribbons and encircled "光" on all bright cards, which the game refers to as "*kwang*".

+The packaging and rules of the game have been revised twice: in 1982 and 1985.
+It is not known when production of this game was discontinued, but it could be around late 1980's to early 1990's.

+# Rules
+The following rules are based on the rulesheet included in the 1985 version of Kwa-Dō.

 The game is designed to be played by 2 to 6 players (team-playing is also allowed) , and is largely based on [Sakura](/en/hanafuda/games/sakura), with elements from other hanafuda games mixed in.

+>The 1982 release mentions the maximum limit of players as "4 players", however, the 1985 release increases this limit to "6 players".
+{.is-info}

-# Goal
+## Goal
 The goal of a player/team is to **reach a total score of 200 points** before another player/team does the same.

-# Setup
+## Setup
 First, determine how many are to play and who will make up each team.

 For 2, 3, or 5 players, each participant plays on their own.